 Hang a Tapestry on the Wall

-We love this idea—not only does it muffle sound in your home, but it is also a great way to decorate and fill up a large empty wall.
-Hang an oversized tapestry on your wall to block out noise and create a cozier, warm space.
+We love this idea—not only does it muffle sound in your home, but it is also a great way to decorate and fill up a large, empty wall.
+Hang an oversized tapestry on your wall to block out noise and create a cozier, warmer space.

 Hanging a rug is another great alternative.
-Pick a thick woven rug to add the heaviest sound blocking barrier, which is perfect for bedrooms or office spaces.
+Pick a thick, woven rug to add the heaviest sound-blocking barrier, one that's perfect for bedrooms or office spaces.

 Upgrade Your Doors

 Hollow doors are cost-effective, but they don't do much to dampen sound from room to room.
 If you want to soundproof your bedrooms, consider upgrading to a more expensive solid-core door instead.
 This is a great idea in a nursery, where silence really is golden.